 “The medium cannon has a feed system with links pulling into the breach.
 This is a link-less feed system.
 The ammo is in canisters attached to the breach of the gun and rounds are pulled into the breach one at a time.
 It is much less prone to jamming,” Reese said.
 “It Uses the same firing control handle as the current machine gun and same physical display channels.

 The new, more-powerful Orbital ATK XM 81330mm 30mm cannon, which can be fired from within the Stryker vehicle using a Remote Weapons Station, will first deploy with the European-based 2nd Cavalry Unit.

 While US Army leaders did not, quite naturally, specify that the weapon is intended to counter Russian forces on the European continent, they do often speak candidly about Russian aggression in Ukraine and other areas.
 In fact, a RAND study months ago determined that the Russian military could invade and over run the Baltic states in merely 60-hours given the small amount of NATO forces in the area.
 It is not surprising, given this scenario, that the Pentagon and NATO are amidst various efforts to strengthen their force posture in Europe.

 It appears to be no accident that this initiative to better arm Stryker infantry carriers comes at a time when the US Army and US European Command are deliberately revving up arms, multi-national training exercises with NATO allies and armored mobility for its forces in Europe – as a direct counterbalance or deterrent to Russia’s aggressive posture in the region.

-For instance, last year’s US European Command’s Dragoon Ride convoy across Europe was, among other things, designed to demonstrate the mobility, deployability and responsiveness of NATO armored forces across the European continent.
+For instance, a US European Command’s Dragoon Ride convoy across Europe in 2015 was, among other things, designed to demonstrate the mobility, deployability and responsiveness of NATO armored forces across the European continent.
 There have been several additional exercises, involving US Army collaboration with Eastern European NATO allies since this convoy and many more are planned for the immediate future.